JNaveenRoshan/Linux_Tutorial_Materials/Top_10_commands_part3/Readme.md

 <br />
 <br />

-1. **PWD** - pwd stands for Print Working Directory.
+1. **HEAD** - pwd stands for Print Working Directory.
 It prints the path of the working directory, starting from the root
   ```sh
   pwd
   ```
-2. **CD** - cd command in linux known as change directory command.
+2. **TAIL** - cd command in linux known as change directory command.
 It is used to change current working directory.To move inside a subdirectory in linux
   ```sh
   cd <location>
   ```